 Leda Turai MA PCC CCS is a leadership coach, trainer and supervisor.
 Based in Lithuania, she has worked with a number of leading organisations across Eastern Europe, specialising in the financial services sector.
 Trained in linguistics and psychology, she worked as a university lecturer, interpreter and translator, and was awarded the Knights Cross of the Order of Merit for services to the Republic of Hungary.
 Leda is accredited to PCC level with the International Coaching Federation.
 She is an ICF assessor and mentor coach, past President of ICF Lithuania, active contributor of various European and Global ICF working groups, as well as a member of the European Mentoring and Coaching Council.
 Languages: English, Hungarian, Lithuanian and Finnish.

-Use the contact form if you'd like an information pack or to book a place on a taster session.
+Use the contact form if you'd like an information pack or to book a free place on a taster session.

 Investing time exploring the richness of core coaching competencies enables us to deepen skills, explore new possibilities, and create powerful coaching experiences for ourselves and our clients.